-- (2) A decision of the Council under this regulation shall be final and not subject to any appeal to, or review by, any other authority. - 36.
+- (2) A decision of the Council under this regulation shall be final and not subject to any appeal to, or review by, any other authority. - Power of Council to exempt from examination - 36.
 The Council has power, in appropriate circumstances, to exempt a person from the whole or a portion of the Intermediate or Final Examination or the Qualifying Examination on the grounds that he has previous educational or other qualifications which are equivalent to the examinations exempted.